cbrinkerink/simple-2mic-interferometer/README.md

 There are only 2 files that are important for the working 2-element interferometer:

-- The working FPGA code for 2 microphones is >> 2mics-output.bin <<.
+- The working FPGA code for 2 microphones is <code>2mics-output.bin</code>.
 This FPGA code simply outputs the sample streams from both microphones over the serial connection.
-This code can be flashed onto the ICEstick using the command: >> iceprog 2mics-output.bin <<.
+This code can be flashed onto the ICEstick using the command: <code>iceprog 2mics-output.bin</code>.
 Be sure to have the open-source toolchain installed: it includes yosys, icestorm, arachne-pnr and nextpnr.
 See for instance https://eecs.blog/lattice-ice40-fpga-icestorm-tutorial/ , although there are many tutorials online.
 Also be sure to check the USB driver setup bit directly below in these notes.

-- Correlation for the working version is performed by the code running on the laptop, in the script >> simpleworkingqtplot.py <<.
-This can simply be run from the command line using >> python3 simpleworkingqtplot.py <<, or from within an ipython session.
+- Correlation for the working version is performed by the code running on the laptop, in the script <code>simpleworkingqtplot.py</code>.
+This can simply be run from the command line using <code>python3 simpleworkingqtplot.py</code>, or from within an ipython session.

 - All other files are experimental versions, support files, intermediate products or tests, and are not critical to running the system.
 They are included to provide some extra inroads into experimentation for the enthusiastic user.